 The mission of the Early Learning Center is to provide a model of quality early care and education services for children and their families which supports the academic and research programs of the University of Delaware.

-The UD Lab School serves as research site and provides a model of exemplary practice and research-based professional development for practitioners serving children and their families.
+The University of Delaware Lab School engages in curriculum development, exploratory studies and serves as research site for university faculty and students.
+The school provides a model of exemplary practice and research-based professional development for practitioners serving children and their families.

 New Directions Early Head Start (NDEHS) provides pregnant women, infants, toddlers and their families with quality care and family services.
 They support families and their very young children with the goal to promote children’s success and families’ self-sufficiency through community collaboration and partnerships.